baron816/use-structure/README.md

 Note that if your class method returns a value, it should not be `undefined` (use `null` instead).
 If it returns `undefined`, it's an indication that you don't want to cause a rerender (you just want to derive some value).

 ## Caveats

 1. Don't use this if you need to support pre ES6 browsers.
 This package depends on [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), which can't be polyfilled.

 2. Don't use cyclical graphs.
 Though it likely could be supported, it's an edge case I don't want to try to address.

 3. If you use a class instance, your mutating methods must not return anything/return `undefined`, and your "getters" must not return `undefined` (use `null` instead`).
 This is to prevent render loops.

+4. Any methods on your objects shouldn't be async.
+Your components won't update correctly if you're trying to set state from within those promises.